remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 ```

 !!! info
-    With the loaded fixtures, default credentials are :
+    The default credentials are :

     - Username : `root@localhost`
     - Password : `admin`